peterpeterparker/daviddalbusco.com/src/blog/building-a-trails-section-with-maps.md

 ## Finding a map

 Whatever library you pick to render a map, Leaflet, MapLibre, or anything else, it draws what you give it.
-You need your data but, you also need a source of tiles (raster images or vector geometry) to actually see a map, and that's the part that turns "add a map" into a real decision.
+You need your data, but you also need a source of tiles (raster images or vector geometry) to actually see a map, and that's the part that turns "add a map" into a real decision.

 ### The options